SoftwareAG/c8y-docs/content/edge/setting-up-edge-bundle/setting-up-vmware.md

 ### Setting up for VMware

-To set up a VM in VMware Workstation Player, follow the steps below.
+To set up the Edge appliance in VMware Workstation Player, follow the steps below.

 >**Info:** The following steps show a reference example.
 Refer to the VMware documentation for the exact setup.
 The final configuration also depends on the end user setup.